nielsuit227/AutoML/README.md

 Welcome to the Automated Machine Learning package `Amplo`.
 Amplo's AutoML is designed specifically for machine data and works very well with tabular time series data (especially unbalanced classification!).

-Though this is a standalone Python package, Amplo's AutoML is also available on Amplo's ML Developer Platform.
+Though this is a standalone Python package, Amplo's AutoML is also available on Amplo's Smart Maintenance Platform.
-With a graphical user interface and various data connectors, it is the ideal place for service engineers to get started on Predictive Maintenance development.
+With a graphical user interface and various data connectors, it is the ideal place for service engineers to get started on Predictive.

 Amplo's AutoML Pipeline contains the entire Machine Learning development cycle, including exploratory data analysis, data cleaning, feature extraction, feature selection, model selection, hyper parameter optimization, stacking, version control, production-ready models and documentation.
+It comes with additional tools such as interval analysers, drift detectors, data quality checks, etc.

 # Downloading Amplo
 The easiest way is to install our Python package through [PyPi](https://pypi.org/project/amplo/):